threefoldtech/info_grid/src/playground/nextcloud.md

 ## Use Talk

-Once you've installed Talk and optionally added a TURN server, you can use Talk to create video conferences and chat rooms.
+Once you've installed Talk and optionally added a TURN server, you can use Talk to create video conferences.

 Note that the host of the video meeting might need to turn the VPN off before creating a new conversation.